Sensirion/embedded-sps/README.md

 ## Hardware setup
-* Make sure that the SPS30's Pin 4 ("Interface select") is connected to GND, otherwise the sensor works in UART and instead of i2c mode.
+* Make sure that the SPS30's Pin 4 ("Interface select") is connected to GND, on power-up of the sensor, otherwise the sensor works in UART instead of i2c mode.
+Note that the interface-select configuration is read on every start of the sensor including after a soft-reset.

 * The i2c wires need appropriate pull-up resistors if they're not included or enabled in your microprocessor.